ros-navigation/docs.nav2.org/configuration/packages/configuring-collision-monitor.rst

   ============== =============================

   Description:
-    Maximum number of points to enter inside polygon to be ignored (w/o causing an action).
+    Maximum number of data readings within a zone to not trigger the action.

 :``<polygon_name>``.slowdown_ratio: